emsig/empymod/README.md

 - Add some clever checks, e.g. as in Key (2012): abort loops if the field is strongly attenuated.

+- Move empymod from channel 'prisae' to 'conda-forge'.

 ## Citation